swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 let dict = try?
 JSONSerialization.jsonObject(with: data) as?
 [String: Any]
 ```

-There are no changes to the type when the sub-expression produces a non-optional
+There are no changes to the overall type when the sub-expression produces a non-optional.
-type.

 ```swift
 // Swift 4: 'String?'